Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the name of the collection to be queried
+  >The name of the collection to be queried.

 - ids: [`infinity.noSql.idsArray`](#infinity.noSql.idsArray_interface)
-  >an array containing the IDs of the rows to be returned
+  >An array containing the IDs of the rows to be returned.

 Return type: `infinity.noSql.getResultArray`